wcoolers/chrome-extension/README.md

-This is a simple chrome extension built with vanilla javascript, css and html
+This is a simple chrome extension for traking leads.
+It is built with vanilla javascript, css and html